✓ Updated April 2026

 Exploring the Olle Trails' Coastal Paths

-Wander along the Jeju Olle Trails, a network of scenic walking paths that hug the island's diverse coastline.
-Opt for Trail 7 or 10 for particularly dramatic sea cliffs and charming fishing villages, and pack a picnic with local tangerines and hallabong for a delightful seaside lunch.
+Wander along the Jeju Olle Trails, a network of scenic walking paths that hug the island's diverse coastline and countryside.
+Trail 7, in particular, offers stunning ocean vistas and passes by charming fishing villages, providing a glimpse into local life.
+Pack a picnic with some local tangerines and hallabong for a delightful seaside lunch.

-A Taste of Black Pork at a Local 'Gogi-jip'
+Savoring Black Pork BBQ in a Local 'Gogi-jip'

 Indulge in Jeju's famous black pork, renowned for its rich flavor and tender texture, at a traditional 'gogi-jip' (meat house).
-Look for smaller, family-run establishments off the main tourist drags for a more authentic experience, and be sure to try it grilled with kimchi and garlic.
+Grill thick cuts of pork belly over charcoal, accompanied by fresh kimchi and an assortment of banchan (side dishes).
+Look for restaurants slightly off the main tourist drags for a more authentic and often more affordable experience.

 Discovering the Haenyeo's Underwater World